 The Australians cruised into the final with a 21-17, 21-16 win against Brazilians Carolina Solberg Salgado and Maria Antonelli.
 United States pair Stockman and Larsen knocked out women’s third seeds Agatha Bednarczuk and Eduarda Santos Lisboa from Brazil with a commanding 21-11, 21-19 victory.

 Bednarczuk and Santos Lisboa beat compatriots Salgado and Antonelli 23-21, 21-16 to secure bronze in the third-place playoff.
 Anders Mol and Christian Sørum sealed a fourth successive win at the four-star Warsaw stop as they reached tomorrow’s semi-finals in the men’s draw.
 The world number one Norwegian pair defeated Brazilian pair Pedro Solberg and Vitor Goncalves Felipe 21-15, 25-23 in round two before seeing off Italian sixth seeds Paolo Nicolai and Daniele Lupo 21-19, 21-17 in the quarter-finals.
 Mol and Sørum will face Russia’s Viacheslav Krasilnikov and Oleg Stoyanovskiy after they knocked out seventh seeds Cherif Younousse and Ahmed Tijan of Qatar in a 22-20, 21-19 quarter-final victory.

 Brazilian pair Evandro Goncalves Oliveira Junior and Bruno Oscar Schmidt will be their opponents after they fought back to defeat Latvians Aleksandrs Samoilovs and Janis Smedins 24-26, 26-24, 15-7.
-If we scrutinize the details of the 2011 tennis season, then it is pretty easy to deduce that this season belongs to Novak Djokovic – the World No.1 Serbian, who has won three Grand Slams and five ATP World Tour Masters titles in 2011.
-Djokovic has thoroughly dominated the proceedings this season and obviously he is the most favourite contender to clinch the title at this year’s ATP World Tour Finals.
-Let’s take a look at the top eight contenders who will battle it out in London from 20th Nov.
+If we scrutinize the details of the 2011 tennis season, it is pretty easy to deduce that this season belongs to Novak Djokovic – the World No.1 Serbian, who has won three Grand Slams and five ATP World Tour Masters titles in 2011.
+Djokovic has thoroughly dominated the proceedings this season, and obviously, he is the most favorite contender to clinch the title at this year’s ATP World Tour Finals.
+Let’s look at the top eight contenders who will battle it out in London from 20th Nov.